 - 6.1.
-Raising a complaint with OSCCA - 6.1.1.
-A Student who wishes to make a complaint under this procedure must do so in writing.
-The Complainant should set out details of the complaint together with details of any attempts at alternative resolution, if appropriate. - 6.1.2.
-The complaint should be addressed to the Head of OSCCA. - 6.1.3.
-On receipt the complaint will be considered initially by a group comprising the Head of OSCCA, the Pro-Vice-Chancellor (Education), and the Secretary of the Senior Tutors' Committee.
-The convenor of the group will be the Head of OSCCA.
-The group will determine (by a majority decision) whether to: - (a) refer the complaint for investigation under paragraph 6.2 of this procedure; - (b) dismiss the complaint because it is considered to be without merit, or vexatious, frivolous, or malicious; - (c) reject the complaint because it does not fall within the scope of this procedure; - (d) decline to refer the complaint for investigation under this procedure and recommend to the Complainant that the complaint is raised under a College procedure; - (e) decline to refer the complaint for investigation under this procedure for other reasons; - See: https://www.studentcomplaints.admin.cam.ac.uk/files/explanatory\notes\on\handling\cases\of\student\harassment\and\sexual\misconduct.pdf. - See: https://www.studentcomplaints.admin.cam.ac.uk/files/policy\on\the\use\of\personal\information\under\the\procedure\for\handling\cases\of\student\harassment\and\sexual\misconduct.pdf.
+A Student considering raising a complaint may discuss or meet with a member of OSCCA who can provide a description of the procedure. - 6.2.
+To raise a complaint, a Reporting Student must complete and submit the Informal Complaint Form.
+Reporting Students can be assisted in completing the form by a supporter. - 6.3.
+In cases where the Informal Complaint Form describes conduct that could constitute a criminal offence, the Reporting Student will be informed that if the complaint is considered through a University procedure before reporting it to the police this may undermine any later police investigation and subsequent proceedings. - 6.4.
+On receipt of the Informal Complaint Form, a Group comprising the Head of OSCCA (convener), the Pro-Vice-Chancellor (Education), and the Secretary of the Senior Tutors' Committee will consider the form and determine (by a majority decision) whether to: - (a) refer the complaint for consideration under this procedure; - (b) dismiss the complaint because it is considered to be without merit, or vexatious, frivolous, or malicious; - (c) reject the complaint because it does not fall within the scope of this procedure; - (d) decline to refer the complaint for consideration under this procedure and recommend to the Reporting Student that the complaint is raised under a College procedure; - (e) decline to refer the complaint for consideration under this procedure for other reasons. - 6.5.
+OSCCA will normally notify the Reporting Student of the Group's decision within a week of the submission of the Informal Complaint Form. - 6.6.
+If the Reporting Student is dissatisfied with the Group's decision, the Reporting Student shall have the right to request a review of that decision in accordance with the Procedure for the Review of Decisions of University Bodies.